Regex Explainer

 How to Use

-5. Use sample patterns to learn common regex patterns.
+5. Use the sample pattern buttons to load and explore common regex patterns.

-6. Copy the full explanation for documentation or learning.
+6. Copy the full explanation text for documentation or team sharing.

 Why Use This Tool?